FirstHR

 Publish a salary range and apply path

-Anchor on the federal median, adjust down for a small-business or first-hire scope and your market, include the range, and give clear apply instructions.
+Anchor on the federal percentile ladder, adjust for a small-business or first-hire scope and your market, include the range, and give clear apply instructions.

 Hiring a Finance Manager for a Small Business

-For a small business, the finance manager posting is usually about a first finance hire or a fractional one, the moment when finance has outgrown a bookkeeper and an external CPA.
-Because that hire is consequential and the templates online are written for companies with finance teams, getting the posting right matters: the generalist scope, the full-time-versus-fractional decision, and the compliance the role raises all shape who applies and how well it works.
+For a small business, this posting is usually about a first finance hire or a fractional one, the moment when finance has outgrown a bookkeeper and an external CPA.
+Because that hire is consequential and the templates online are written for companies with finance teams, getting the posting right matters: the generalist scope, the full-time-versus-fractional decision, and the compliance the role raises all shape who applies and how well the hire works out.
 Here is how to approach it.

 If this is your first finance hire, write a generalist who builds the function, not a specialist who joins one, and report the role to the CEO